oktadev/okta-blog/_source/_posts/2022-04-06-react-azure-functions.md

 ## Create your React application

-The next step is to build your React application as your static web app.
-Begin as you would with most react apps by running `npx create-react-app azure-static-app`.
+The next step is to build your React application as a static web app.
+Begin as you would with most React apps by running `npx create-react-app azure-static-app`.
 After a few moments, your application will be ready to run.
 Once this happens, delete the `.gitignore` file and the `.git` folder that `create-react-app` produced.
 At this time, there is no way to prevent the task from adding these, but they will conflict with the Azure git files you will add soon.

-Start by adding the decencies you will need. `cd azure-static-app` into your react directory and run the following commands.
+Start by adding the dependencies you will need. `cd azure-static-app` into your React directory and run the following commands.

 ```console
 npm i @okta/okta-auth-js@6.2.0